Latest News

 Top Democrats criticize Trump for delaying China export curbs

-Senate Democrats, including Senate Minority leader Chuck Schumer, attacked the Trump administration for suspending the measure that prevented thousands of Chinese firms from accessing U.S. tech in the latest round of trade negotiations with Beijing.
-They called it a "giveaway" of "key national security tools."
+Senate Democrats, including Senate Minority leader Chuck Schumer, criticized the Trump administration's suspension of a measure which prevented thousands of Chinese firms from accessing U.S. tech in the latest round of trade negotiations with Beijing.
+They called it a "giveaway" of important national security tools.

 In a Wednesday letter, first reported by the Associated Press, Senators Ron Wyden and others called for Trump to reinstate the rule.
 They argued that its delay could put "American-developed advanced computer technologies at risk, as they may be used instead to advance China's agenda, rather than ours."

-They wrote: "The suspension undermines U.S. security, and it will be much more difficult to stop the illicit diversion to Chinese state-affiliated companies of American-made advanced technology and semiconductors," We urge you to restore these controls and stop your giveaway of important national security tools.
+They wrote: "The suspension undermines U.S. security, and it will be much more difficult to stop the illegal diversion of American-made advanced technology and semiconductors to Chinese state-affiliated organizations."
+We urge you to restore these controls and stop your giveaway of important national security tools.

 According to a report by WireScreen, the U.S. has placed export restrictions on roughly 20,000 more Chinese companies.

-In their letter, the Democrats claimed that the one-year suspension reopens "a loophole" and gives "affiliates of foreign firms blacklisted the opportunity to restructure to avoid the rule."
+In their letter, the Democrats claimed that the one-year suspension reopened a "loophole", and provided "a year's opportunity for affiliates to blacklisted foreign companies to restructure to avoid the rule."

-They added that the delay is part of Trump's troubling tendency to "trade away national security" in order to make quick 'deals,' which are akin to a handshake, so as not only mitigate but also prevent trade wars he has created.
+They added that the delay is part of Trump's troubling tendency to "trade away national security" in order to make quick handshake deals' and mitigate the harms caused by trade wars he himself has created.

 We urge you to reconsider your misguided approach and make sure that export controls in the United States are not used as a bargaining tool.
 The letter was signed by Elizabeth Warren, Chris Van Hollen and Jeff Merkley.
 Andy Kim, Ben Ray Lujan and Catherine Cortez Masto also signed.
-(Reporting and editing by Leslie Adler; Alexandra Alper)
+(Reporting and editing by Leslie Adler, Matthew Lewis and Alexandra Alper)

 (source: Reuters)